John F. Lewis, Jr.

-He is currently the Interim President of BioOhio, the business development, trade association and membership organization accelerating bioscience economic growth and quality of healthcare in Ohio.
-John leads BioOhio’s expansion, attraction and site selection activities and is an outspoken advocate for industry led, market facing academic/industry collaborations.
+He is currently the President & CEO of BioOhio, the business development, trade association and membership organization accelerating bioscience economic growth and quality of healthcare in Ohio.
+John is an outspoken advocate for industry led, market facing academic/industry collaborations.
 During the last 7 years, John has helped raise nearly $1 billion for Ohio bioscience entities.
 He was a founding partner of the First Fifty Fund and Ohio TechAngel Fund both based in Columbus.
 John has more than 18 years international experience, lived in Jamaica, Korea and China, the latter two with Perkin Elmer, while traveling to more than 42 others.
 A graduate of Miami (Ohio) University and Capital University Law School, John is married to Judy Huang and has one daughter.

 Manager, Member Services & Events

-Jen manages BioOhio membership activty, including new member recruitment, and plans events.
+Jennifer manages BioOhio membership activities and benefits, including recruitment, cost-savings programs, and member-to-member connections.
+She also plans, coordinates and executes BioOhio events.
 Born and raised in Ohio, Jen attended Bowling Green State University and completed her interpersonal communications degree with an internship at Walt Disney World.
 She spent some time in Tallahassee, Florida working as a blood drive coordinator for the local blood center and then as a stewardship program and events director at Florida State University Foundation before returning to Ohio.